 Whenever we feel angry or outraged over something we've seen online, we need to take a step back and be skeptical of that content.

-3. A "blue checkmark" or verified account just means someone is famous, not trustworthy.
+3. A "blue checkmark" or verified account just means someone is famous (or can pay for the blue check), not trustworthy.
 There are plenty of famous people, including some politicians and commentators, who are actively engaged in the business of amplifying disinformation, or who unintentionally repeat disinformation.

 4. Repetition isn't truth.
 Just because a lot of people are saying something over and over again (and even that might be artificial amplification!) doesn't mean that it's true.